 To make the referral process easier on both you and your customers, you’ll need to uncover any hang-ups they may have about referring.
 (Everybody’s got them!)

-Set up a survey in your advocate marketing program asking them questions about how they like to refer.
+Set up a survey in your advocate marketing program asking them questions about how they like to refer folks from their network.
 For example:

 - Have you ever referred before?
 If yes, how do you refer?